How to Design a Conversational Chatbot

 The Principles of Conversational AI

-Availability: Assistance should be offered on all the important touchpoints where consumers want to interact.
+Assistance should be offered on all the important touchpoints where consumers want to interact.
 Based on the customer’s preferences, a chatbot should be able to determine the best channel for the interaction.
 Instant response is the biggest benefit of a chatbot and the greatest example of its availability.
 Instantaneous reaction to customers inquiries is specifically what they need.

-Personalized responses: Conversations are more effective when the message is meaningful and relevant.
+Conversations are more effective when the message is meaningful and relevant.
 Especially when it is based on the individual’s preferences and interests.
 If a customer has a question concerning product information, the conversational chatbot should personalize the response and highlight features that are most likely to be useful.
 Moreover, the response should adapt to the customer’s writing style.

-Know its limits: Some inquiries might require a human agent, thus chatbots should also know when they are failing to deliver, and turn inquiries to a real-life agent if available.
+Some inquiries might require a human agent, thus chatbots should also know when they are failing to deliver, and turn inquiries to a real-life agent if available.
 In situations like these, a human agent should just continue where the bot left off, without expecting the customer to start over.
 The chatbot can even remain involved and suggest responses to aid the agent in real-time.

 Integrations: Chatbots need to have the possibility to integrate into CRM and other business systems to apply business rules and execute transactions.
-As they handle sensitive customer data, security is at utmost importance.
+As they handle sensitive customer data, security is of utmost importance.
 These solutions strive to achieve enterprise-level of security, scalability, and connectivity.

 Conversational Chatbot Best Practices